 PIs should be easy to reach so call their office and ask for references.
 A trustworthy PI would not refuse this request.

 It is okay to ask them for a copy of their license and qualification.
-Alternatively, you can ask them how you could find their name in an online database.

 All professional PIs should have insurance that covers them for any injuries they may suffer on the job.
 However, this insurance is just as important for the client as it is for the PI themselves.
 The insurance ensures that the client is not liable for anything that might happen to the PI while investigating their case.